Graded and Geometric Parabolic Induction for Category $\mathcal{O}$: Introduction

-I would like to thank Wolfgang Soergel for many instructive discussions and posing the questions treated in this article.
-I was financially supported by the DFG Graduiertenkolleg 1821 ``Cohomological Methods in Geometry''.
+This paper is based on the authors dissertation thesis \cite{phdthesis}.
+I would like to thank my doctoral advisor Wolfgang Soergel for many instructive discussions and posing the questions treated in this article.
+I also thank Simon Riche for many helpful comments on my thesis.